platanus/activeadmin_addons/docs/CONTRIBUTING.md

 To run the tests you can do, in the root of the gem:

 ```
-# For running helper specs (/lib directory)
 bundle exec rake tests

-# For running with all tests
-bundle exec rake tests

 ```

-- The addons specs we put them inside `/spec/features`.
+- We put the addons specs inside `/spec/features`.
-- The helper classes specs we put them inside `/spec/lib`.
+- We put the helper classes specs inside `/spec/lib`.

-## Style rules

-We use [Hound](https://houndci.com/) to check the style rules against pull requests.
-So, you don't need to install the code analyzers or linters if you don't want.
-But, don't make commits named "style fix" when the hound attacks you, or do it but use [`git rebase`](https://help.github.com/articles/about-git-rebase/).